MILAVIA > Aircraft > Su-37 Last updated: 21 May 2006

 End of the Su-37?

-The Su-37's life ended when T10M-11 (serialled 711) was lost in a crash on flying a ferry flight in Russia.
+The Su-37's life ended when T10M-11 (serial 711) was lost in a crash on flying a ferry flight in Russia.
 The aircraft was not fitted with the TVC engines at the time of the crash.
-No other Su-35s have been converted to Su-37 specifications, nor has the Su-37 design entered production.
+No other Su-27Ms have been converted to Su-37 specifications, nor has the Su-37 design entered production.
 The Su-37 was never an official designation recognized by the Russian Air Force.
-The crash of 711 effectively means the end of the Su-37, although future Su-35 developments will be more like the Su-37 of 1996 than the original Su-35.
-The possibility remains that the designation Su-37 will be used again in the future for other TVC-engine powered Flanker variants.
+The crash of 711 effectively means the end of the Su-37 as we have known since 1996.
+The possibility remains that the designation Su-37 will be re-used in the future for other Flanker derivatives.
+Reportedly, localized Su-35 (Su-27BM) airframes for the Russian Air Force will re-use the Su-37 designation.

 Sources: